philj404/EpoxyDebuggerDemo/Development.md

 *  set "Configuration" to "Debug"
 *  set "Build target" to "configuredBuild"

-Warnings:
+### Warnings:
+* Right now the code must be supported for at least FOUR different platforms.
+Any changes need to be confirmed to STILL WORK for all these platforms:
+  * Arduino IDE 1.0 (for users)
+  * Arduino IDE 2.0 (for users)
+  * Linux Makefile (for developers and GitHub integration tests)
+  * Visual Studio Code (for local developer debugging)
-* The VS code build controls/settings are a bit quirky.
+* The VS code build controls and settings are a bit quirky.
 Probably could be cleaner (someday)
 * The VS code formatter uses clang-format rather than "Arduino 1.0" or "Arduino 2.0" formatters.
-This mismatch could cause merge conflicts (for example it can keep generating trivial whitespace changes) if developers are not consistent in which formatter they use.
+This auto-format mismatch could cause merge conflicts (for example it can keep generating trivial whitespace changes) if ALL developers are not consistent in which formatter they use.
 * Note that VS code C++ Intellisense does NOT use the Makefiles to determine what the include paths and build-time #defines are.
 That needs to be coordinated (Makefiles and .vscode/c_cpp_properties.json).
 That should be OK for this example, but if the Makefile gets more complicated, c_cpp_properties.json (or the other .json files) may need to get more complicated too.

 ### References